creohn/design-sprint/CONTRIBUTING.md

 1. Grab an issue from the list of [issues labeled bug](https://github.com/creohn/design-sprint/labels/bug) and assign yourself to the issue so that we know someone is working on it.
 2. Make the necessary changes.
 3. Submit a [Pull Request](#quick-guide-to-submitting-a-pull-request-in-github).

+# New Ideas
+Any new ideas or major improvements can be added to a Pull Request so that they can be discussed and tested.

+# Previous Sprints: Photos, Examples & Case studies